 Since 2006 The National Library of Sweden (NLS) has worked with advancing open access to scholarly output.
 In 2017 the NLS received an appropriation directive from the Swedish Government to act as a national coordinating body in the work towards a transition to open access to scholarly publications.

 The National Library of Sweden shall promote and coordinate the work of introducing open access to scholarly publications.
 The directive includes submitting a comprehensive survey, analysis and assessment of the national work with open access to scholarly publications.
 In carrying out the directive, the National Library shall consult with the Swedish Research Council, universities and higher education institutions.
-The National Library shall submit an interim report to the government (Ministry of Education) no later than 4 October 2021 and submit a final report to the government (Ministry of Education) no later than 7 March 2022.

 (From the appropriation directive 2021)